 In many deployments, data communication links are shared between multiple applications.
 Link capacity may be partitioned, to ensure that specific applications do not take more that an allotted share of the bandwidth.
 This may reduce available bandwidth for a specific application to considerably less than the physical limit.

-The above diagram shows two options for providing XMPP service over a slow link to a single client using standard XMPP protocols.
+The following diagram shows two options for providing XMPP service over a slow link to a client using standard XMPP protocols.
 In XMPP a client connects to a single server, and then there are direct server to server connections to support communication with clients on other servers.

-In the first option, the client connects to its server over a slow link.
-In the second option, the client is local to its server (fast) and the server communicates with other XMPP servers over a shared slow link.
-The relative performance of the two configurations can be considered for basic traffic:
+In the first option (Client/Server), the client connects to its server over a slow link.
+In the second option (Server/Server), the client is local to its server (fast) and the server communicates with other XMPP servers over a shared slow link.

 XMPP Protocol Performance

-This section looks at some XMPP protocol examples, to give a sense of the protocol overhead associated with XMPP.
-It is not intended as a formal analysis.
+This section give an overview of the protocol overhead associated with XMPP.
 XMPP protocol uses an XML text encoding.
+The following example message is from the XMPP standard:

-This is an example message taken from the core XMPP standard (RFC 3920).
-A minimal message such as this example will have an overhead of around 100 bytes.
-Typical XMPP clients will use more features leading to a typical operational overhead of 2-300 bytes per message.
 The overhead for messages to group chat is similar.
-The main difference is that a client will send the message to a room, and then the same message will come back again (from the room) so the line is used twice.
+The main difference is that for a client sending a message to a remote MUC room, that then the same message will come back again (from the room) leading to the link being used twice.